 A study linking childhood vaccines to autism is now retracted after a British journalist says Dr. Andrew Wakefield altered medical histories of patients used in his research.

-Wakefield TMs research specifically sites the MMR vaccine as a cause for autism.
+Wakefield's research specifically sites the MMR vaccine as a cause for autism.

-As a result of this, some patients were actually afraid to vaccinate their children or delayed vaccination which has resulted in a decrease in herd immunity and now we are seeing new sources of outbreaks, says Dr. Grant.
+"As a result of this, some patients were actually afraid to vaccinate their children or delayed vaccination which has resulted in a decrease in herd immunity and now we are seeing new sources of outbreaks," says Dr. Grant.

 Since the vaccine-autism research was released in 1998, local health officials say parents with autistic children widely accepted the results.
-For this reason, Wilburn-Beckhom says it will take parents a while to really accept that the research was a fraud.
+For this reason, Wilburn-Beckhom says it will take parents "a while to really accept that the research was a fraud."

-If you have a parent that thinks that their child has autism that was caused by the vaccines, it TMs not going to matter what the reports say because that parent watched their child get sick and go through that process, says Blocker.
+"If you have a parent that thinks that their child has autism that was caused by the vaccines, it's not going to matter what the reports say because that parent watched their child get sick and go through that process," says Blocker.

-My child has autism.
+"My child has autism.
 We need to fix it.
-We need to be focusing on what can I do for my child now, she says.
+We need to be focusing on what can I do for my child now," she says.

 Blocker is also the director of the Albany Autism Center, guiding parents on how to best help their autistic children.
 For more information on the center, visit the following link or call 229-883-6288.